God’s Work and Man’s Work

 How much of the work of man is the work of the Holy Spirit and how much is man’s experience?
 Even now, it can be said that people still do not understand these questions, which is all because people do not understand the working principles of the Holy Spirit.
 The work of man that I speak of is, of course, referring to the work of those who have the Holy Spirit’s work or those who are used by the Holy Spirit.
 I am not referring to the work originating from the will of man but to the work of the apostles, workers or ordinary brothers and sisters within the scope of the Holy Spirit’s work.
 Here, the work of man does not refer to work of the incarnate God but to the scope and principles of the work of the Holy Spirit on people.
 While these principles are the principles and scope of the work of the Holy Spirit, they are not the same as the principles and scope of the work of God incarnate.
 The work of man has man’s substance and principles, and the work of God has God’s substance and principles.

 The work in the stream of the Holy Spirit, no matter whether it is God’s own work or the work of men being used, it is the work of the Holy Spirit.
 The substance of God Himself is the Spirit, which can be called the Holy Spirit or the sevenfold intensified Spirit.
-Anyway, They are the Spirit of God.
+All in all, They are the Spirit of God.
 It is only that the Spirit of God is called differently during different eras.
 But Their substance is still one.
 Therefore, the work of God Himself is the work of the Holy Spirit; the work of the incarnate God is none less than the Holy Spirit at work.
 The work of men who are used is also the work of the Holy Spirit.
 It is only that the work of God is the complete expression of the Holy Spirit, and there is no difference, whereas the work of men being used is mixed with many human things, and it is not the direct expression of the Holy Spirit, let alone the complete expression.
 The work of the Holy Spirit is varied and not limited by any conditions.
 The work varies in different people, and conveys different working substances.
 Work in different eras also differs, as does work in different countries.
 Of course, although the Holy Spirit works in many different ways and according to many principles, no matter how the work is done or on what kind of people, the substance is always different, and the work He does on different people all has principles and all can represent the substance of the object of the work.
 This is because the work of the Holy Spirit is quite specific in scope and quite measured.
 The work done in the incarnate flesh is not the same as the work conducted on people, and the work also varies depending on the different caliber of people.
 Work done in the incarnate flesh is not done on people, and in the incarnate flesh He does not do the same work as that done on people.
 In a word, no matter how He works, work on different objects is never the same, and the principles by which He works differ in accordance with the state and nature of different people.
 The Holy Spirit works on different people based on their inherent substance and does not make demands on them beyond their inherent substance, nor does He work on them beyond their actual caliber.
 So, the work of the Holy Spirit on man allows people to see the substance of the object of the work.
 The inherent substance of man does not change; the actual caliber of man is limited.
 Whether the Holy Spirit uses people or works on people, the work is always in accordance with the limitations of people’s caliber so that they may benefit from it.
 When the Holy Spirit works on men being used, both their gifts and actual caliber are brought into play and are not reserved.
 Their actual caliber is all exerted to serve the work.
 It can be said that He works by using the available parts of men in order to achieve the working results.
 By contrast, work done in the incarnate flesh is to directly express the work of the Spirit and is not mixed with the human mind and thoughts, unreachable by man’s gifts, man’s experience or man’s innate condition.
 The myriad work of the Holy Spirit is all aimed at benefiting and edifying man.
 But some people can be perfected while others do not possess the conditions for perfection, which is to say, they cannot be perfected and can hardly be saved, and even though they may have had the work of the Holy Spirit, they are ultimately eliminated.
 That is to say that though the work of the Holy Spirit is to edify people, this does not mean that all those who have had the Holy Spirit’s work are to be completely perfected, because the path pursued by many people is not the path to being perfected.
 They only have the unilateral work of the Holy Spirit, and not subjective human cooperation or correct human pursuit.
 In this way, the work of the Holy Spirit on these people becomes work in service of those being perfected.
 The work of the Holy Spirit cannot be directly seen by people or directly touched by people themselves.
 It can only be expressed via the aid of men with the gift of working, meaning that the work of the Holy Spirit is provided to followers via expression by men.

 The work of the Holy Spirit is accomplished and completed through many types of people and many different conditions.
 Although the work of God incarnate can represent the work of an entire era, and can represent people’s entry in an entire era, work on the detailed entry of people still needs to be done by men used by the Holy Spirit and not by God incarnate.
 So, God’s work, or God’s own ministry, is the work of God’s incarnate flesh and cannot be done by man in His stead.
 The work of the Holy Spirit is completed through many different types of people and cannot be fulfilled by just one particular person or fully clarified through one particular person.
 Those who lead the churches also cannot completely represent the work of the Holy Spirit; they can only do some leading work.
 In this way, the work of the Holy Spirit can be divided into three parts: God’s own work, the work of men being used, and the work on all those in the stream of the Holy Spirit.
 Among the three, God’s own work is to lead the entire era; the work of men who are used is to lead all the followers of God by being sent or receiving commissions after God’s own work, and these men are the ones who cooperate with God’s work; the work done by the Holy Spirit on those in the stream is to maintain all His own work, that is, to maintain the entire management and to maintain His testimony, while at the same time perfecting those who can be perfected.
 These three parts are the complete work of the Holy Spirit, but without the work of God Himself, the entire management work would stagnate.
 The work of God Himself involves the work of all of mankind, and it also represents the work of the entire era.
 That is to say, God’s own work represents the movement and trend of all of the work of the Holy Spirit, whereas the work of the apostles follows God’s own work and does not lead the era, nor does it represent the working trend of the Holy Spirit in the entire era.
 They only do the work man ought to do, which does not at all involve the management work.
 God’s own work is the project within the management work.
 Man’s work is only the duty of men being used and bears no relation to the management work.
 Due to different identities and representations of the work, despite the fact that they are both the work of the Holy Spirit, there are clear and substantive differences between God’s own work and the work of man.
 Moreover, the extent of the work done by the Holy Spirit on work objects with different identities varies.
 These are the principles and scope of the work of the Holy Spirit.